 How are parents involved?

 We understand that parents are concerned for their children, particularly when they are struggling and in need of extra support.
 Sometimes parents can find it difficult that their child may need help outside the family.
 But even within a supportive family it can help a young person to talk to someone independent, as they often worry about the impact of their emotions on their family.
 It can be empowering for a young person to share what is going on for them with a non-judgmental person outside the family, and this usually has the effect of improving family relationships too.
+Remember, you can always contact our Parent Support Line for some one-to-one advice from a counsellor.

 We are always happy to talk to parents about the process of counselling and offer them any support we can, however we are unable, due to the confidential nature of the counselling relationship, to discuss anything that your son/daughter has talked about in their sessions.